Meal Deductions for Furnished Meals

 An explanation should be entered in the comment box or in an attachment.

-The traveler's M&IE allowance must be adjusted by deducting the appropriate amount shown in the CONUS chart for travel within continental United States and the OCONUS chart for meal deductions outside the continental United States and foreign travel.
+The traveler's fixed meal allowance must be adjusted by deducting the appropriate amount shown in the CONUS chart for travel within Continental United States and the OCONUS chart for meal deductions outside the continental United States and foreign travel.

-For meals provided on the day of departure and the last day of travel, the traveler must deduct the entire allocated meal cost from the decreased M&IE rate.
+For meals provided on the day of departure and the last day of travel, the traveler should deduct the entire allocated meal cost from the decreased fixed meal allowance rate.
 The total amount of deductions made will not cause the traveler to receive less than the amount allowed for incidental expenses.

 State Rate Per Diem - Meal Deduction